Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Discussion

 Once the model is calibrated, it can be used to study the emergent behavior of the tissue in different scenarios.
+First, we implemented our model to test another degree of PH.
+Since $50\%$ PH has now been successfully and frequently used for surgical removal of liver associate tumors, we have performed an \textit{in silico} $50\%$ PH.
+Here, similar to the $70\%$ PH, hepatocytes enlarge their volume and also proliferate but with a reduced replication rate.
+We adjusted the results of liver regeneration time and percentage of proliferation based on the degree of PH of our simulated PH, to get an approximation of the liver behavior under other resection degrees.

-Since the PH is the first line of treatment for patients with hepatocellular carcinoma in stage 0-A of BCLC staging system without clinically significant portal hypertension, we used our model to potential recurrence of the tumor in the remnant liver.
+Second, since the PH is the first line of treatment for patients with hepatocellular carcinoma in stage 0-A of BCLC staging system without clinically significant portal hypertension, we used our model to predict the potential recurrence of the tumor in the remnant liver after a $70\%$ PH.
 The outcome of our simulations is in accordance with clinical observations, which comes to reinforce our confidence in the applicability of this approach in other scenarios.
+In that context and based on the fact that HCC growth rate is likely affected by host factors, we have performed an exploratory sensitivity analysis by varying $\pm10\%$ the input variables that feed our model.
+We found that there are three parameters that according to our model most likely make an impact on the tumor growth: the hepatocyte oxygen uptake constant, cancer cells cycle duration and cancer cells oxygen uptake constant.
+We take this as a proof of concept of how knowing different parameters that determine tumor development predict such behavior in this 3-D off-lattice agent-based model.
+We have also studied the tumor growth rate based on the initial position of the the residual tumor clone.
+We observed that tumor volume vary depending on the location of the residual tumor clone.
+It grows faster when is located at the periphery of the liver.
+This result suggest that, although the geometry of the liver does not influence when study liver regeneration, it might make an impact on the HCC recurrence.